aws-samples/cfn101-workshop/workshop/content/intermediate/operations/stack-policy-and-prevention-controls/_index.md

 {{% /expand %}}

 Great work!
-You have now learned how to create a stack policy to deny updates only for a given resource type.
+You have now learned how to create a stack policy to deny updates for a given resource type.

 ### Cleanup